cph-cachet/carp.sensing-flutter/carp_core/README.md

 * For documentation on how to use CAMS, see the [CAMS wiki](https://github.com/cph-cachet/carp.sensing-flutter/wiki).

-* For a thorough description of the CARP Core domain model, see the [carp.core-kotlin](https://github.com/cph-cachet/carp.core-kotlin) reprository.
+* For a thorough description of the CARP Core domain model, see the [carp.core-kotlin](https://github.com/cph-cachet/carp.core-kotlin) repository.
 The [`example.dart`](https://pub.dev/packages/carp_core/example) of this package illustrates how the [Kotlin examples](https://github.com/cph-cachet/carp.core-kotlin#example) are implemented using Dart.